Balozi Harvey: Black Movement

-Roles and partnerships
+Roles and Partnerships

-Starting in 1970, Balozi Harvey operated as a Non-Governmental Organization (NGO) Representative to the United Nations for the Congress of Afrikan People (CAP).
-He was in charge of CAP's International Affairs and led the East Orange branch of the Congress.
-While at the United Nations, Balozi would serve as the Impresario for the Ballet Africana, the national troupe of Guinea, at the request of the Guinean government.
-By October 1974, after Baraka pushed for the CAP to embrace Maoism as its core ideology, Balozi resigned as head of CAP's International Affairs and departed from the organization.
+Starting in 1970, Harvey operated as a Non-Governmental Organization (NGO) representative to the United Nations, for the Congress of Afrikan People (CAP).
+He was in charge of CAP's international affairs and led the East Orange branch of CAP.
+While at the United Nations, Balozi served as Impresario for Ballet Africana, the national troupe of Guinea, at the request of the Guinean government.
+In October 1974, after Baraka pushed for CAP to embrace Maoism as its core ideology, Balozi resigned from CAP.

-In 1982, Balozi Harvey was appointed executive director of the Harlem Third World Trade Institute, also known as the HTWTI, at the recommendation of US Congressman Charles B. Rangel.
-The institute is responsible for hosting and partnering with government officials and business leaders.
-It also acts as the international trade and investment promotion agency for the Harlem Urban Development Corporation, or HUDC.
-Balozi Harvey also acted as an investment consultant to the HUDC in New York City.
-That year, he also served as a consultant to the Black Caucus of Local Elected Officials.
-During his 13 years as executive director, the Institute facilitated international transactions of over $30 million.
-In addition, 47 Heads of State and Government and 400 high-level government and business leaders visited Harlem, New York, as guests.
-During the event, HTWTI promoted the proposed $150 million Harlem International Trade Center.
+In 1982, Harvey was appointed executive director of the Harlem Third World Trade Institute (HTWTI), at the recommendation of US Congressman Charles B. Rangel.
+HTWTI is responsible for hosting and partnering with government officials and business leaders, and also acts as the international trade and investment promotion agency for the Harlem Urban Development Corporation (HUDC).
+He also acted as an investment consultant to HUDC, in New York City.
+That same year, he also served as a consultant to the Black Caucus of Local Elected Officials.
+During his 13 years as executive director, HTWTI facilitated over $30 million of international transactions.
+In addition, 47 heads of state and government and 400 high-level government and business leaders visited Harlem as guests.
+During the event, HTWTI promoted the proposal of the $150 million Harlem International Trade Center.

-In 1983, the United Nations African and Caribbean Diplomatic Corps, under the joint chairmanship of Ambassador Oumarou G. Youssoufou, Executive Secretary of the Organization of African Unity to the United Nations and Ambassador Serge Charles of Haiti, honored Balozi at a testimonial dinner.
+In 1983, the United Nations African and Caribbean Diplomatic Corps, under the joint chairmanship of Ambassador Oumarou G. Youssoufou, Executive Secretary of the Organization of African Unity to the United Nations, and Ambassador Serge Charles, of Haiti, honored Harvey at a testimonial dinner.
 The next year, he formed and became chairman of the Essex County Pan-African Cultural Society.
-Balozi Harvey was also elected to the Board of Directors of the New York City Partnership, Inc. The partnership was headed by David Rockefeller, Chairman of Chase Manhattan Bank.
+He was also elected to the Board of Directors of the New York City Partnership, Inc. The partnership was headed by David Rockefeller, Chairman of Chase Manhattan Bank.